pangramia/webintro/README.md

-# Forest path service
+# Forest path service (educational sample)

-Forest path service is a web weather-aware calculator of actual trip time between two given geo points.
+Forest path service is an educational service.
+The purpose is to demonstrate weather-aware  calculator of actual trip time between two given geo points.

-Technologies:
+Demonstrated technologies:
 1. Traefik as Load balancer
 2. Openresty with Lua as Proxy server and templating engine
 4. Swagger as OpenAPI description